onap/sdc/docs/onboardingpackages.rst

 The helm package support is new since Guilin release, helm chart packaged as tgz file can be onboarded and distributed.
 The support is limited for this first release.

+Since Istanbul release there is also an additional helm chart validation step during package onboarding process.
+More information: :ref:`SDC Helm Validator <sdc_helm_validator>`.

 Package Types applicable to Resource Types
 ------------------------------------------
 VF